bibleexchange/courses/church-history/100_apostolic-church/apostolic-church.md

 ### They left their first love

 The loss of a love relationship with Jesus resulted in a loss of the love of the souls of men.
 There was no missionary effort.
 Jesus commissioned the Church to go into the entire world and preach the Gospel.
-The early church made no effort to evangelize theworld.
+The early church made no effort to evangelize the world.

 ### They hated the deeds of the Nicolaitanes

 Nicolaitanes refers to those who wanted to rule or conquer the laity.
-This comes from two Greek words Niko whichmeans to conquer or overthrow and Laos which means the people or laity.
+This comes from two Greek words Niko which means to conquer or overthrow and Laos which means the people or laity.

 ## The Church's Enduement